 Film enthusiasts will be interested to know that many different films and TV programmes have used Camber Sands as a location – often standing in for somewhere else in the world.
 Perhaps most famously the Carry On gang used the dunes as a backdrop in Carry On Follow That Camel.

-Grandad’s will appreciate the fact that Second World War dramas Dunkirk (1958) and The Longest Day also used the beach.
+History buffs will appreciate the fact that Second World War dramas Dunkirk (1958) and The Longest Day also used the beach.
 More recently, George Clooney and Matt Damon pitched up in Camber to film scenes from The Monuments Men.
 The wonderful expanses of sandy beaches seen in Ralph Fiennes’ The Invisible Woman are Camber’s very own and are perhaps cinema’s most beautiful depiction too.
 TV shows have included episodes of The Inbetweeners and Dr Who.
-The sands have also featured in numerous music videos and inspired lyrics to a number of songs.